Trustee Audit Guide

 - Checkbook and check stubs

-- Per Capita Tax Reports
+- Per Capita Tax Reports (if applicable)

 - Paid bills